-Being one of the staples of residential landscaping, patios increase the value of a home by adding extra entertainment space outside.
+Patios are one of the staples of residential landscaping.
+Patios increase the value of a home by adding extra entertainment space outside.
 With durable outdoor materials, your patio will become a permanent feature in your backyard to enjoy for years to come.
 When investing in a landscape project that includes durable materials like stone or concrete, you want to ensure that you are using the correct material for the job and your budget.

 It is important to evaluate your site’s weather conditions, size restrictions, and the architectural style of the home.
 Not every material will be a good fit and match for your backyard patio design, so choose wisely with this material comparison.